IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> config preset set GLOBAL version_check_days 0
 ```

-If the default global <%=prstt%> is not set, and you want to use a different name:
+If the default global Option Preset is not set, and you want to use a different name:

 ```bash
 <%=cmd%> config preset set GLOBAL version_check_days 0